UrbanStackOrg/urbanstack-go-packages/README.md

 * `client`: Golang API client for `storage` and a `fabric hyperledger peer`.
 Important note: The fabric-sdk-go client is required to use this package, consequently the docker image running your go builds need the following libraries intalled: libtool libltdl-dev.
 * `common`: data structure definitions and common interfaces and types (container runtime backend, blob store backend, broker backend...).
-Code in this folder should not import any other library in the Morpheo project.
+Code in this folder should not import any other library in the UrbanStack project.
 * `utils/dind-daemon` defines an alpine based docker image running the Docker daemon.
 The compute workers run containers (problem workflow & algo) in this "Docker in Docker" container.